Investigation of Claim

 A homemaker claim ceases when:-

-- the homemaker or care recipient are no longer alive,
+- the care recipient no longer requires full-time care and attention,

 - the homemaker is no longer providing full-time care to the care recipient,